openharmony/docs/en/application-dev/security/hapsigntool-guidelines.md

    - **Solution**

      Use ECC to generate the key pair for the application or profile signing certificate.
-Use SHA256withECDSA or SHA384withECDSA as the HAP signature algorithm.
+Use SHA256withECDSA or SHA384withECDSA as the HAP signing algorithm.